All bills

 What does SB26-059 do?

-This bill makes it illegal for state lawmakers in Colorado to hold more than one elected office at the same time.
-If someone is elected or appointed to the state legislature, they cannot simultaneously serve as a city council member, school board member, or in any other elected position.
-This rule kicks in as soon as their election results are officially certified.
+This bill prevents Colorado state lawmakers from holding more than one elected office at the same time.
+If someone is elected or appointed to the state legislature, they cannot simultaneously keep another elected position, like a seat on a city council or school board.
+The rule kicks in as soon as their election or appointment to the state level is officially certified.

 What is the current status of SB26-059?

-SB26-059 is currently "Passed Senate" in the 2026 Regular Session.
+SB26-059 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Lisa Cutter and is assigned to the State, Veterans, & Military Affairs committee.

 Who sponsors SB26-059?